Best of Ecuador and Galapagos - 12 Days

 Day 12: End of Services

-You will be transferred to the airport for your international departures, end of services.
+Make your way to the airport for your international departures.
 Take with you memories and photos and leave a piece of your heart.

 We recommend the use of a duffel bag (60 liters) for the main luggage and a daypack (20 liters) with rain cover for the outdoor activities.